-- 1. 2 CFR 200 as amended (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards), 10 CFR 440 dated February 1, 2002 (Weatherization Assistance Program), the New Hampshire Weatherization Assistance Program State Plan, Weatherization Assistance Program Policies and Procedures, and Field Guide are all considered legally binding and enforceable documents under this contract.
-OSI reserves the right to use any legal remedy at its disposal including, but not limited to, disallowance of costs, withholding of funds, suspension of agency personnel, disbarment of agency personnel, disbarment of agency personnel, disbarment of agency personnel, disbarment of agency personnel to be appropriate by the New Hampshire Department of Justice in the enforcement of rules and regulations pertaining to the Weatherization Assistance Program. - 2.
+- 1. 2 CFR 200, as amended, (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards), 10 CFR 440 dated February 1, 2002 (Weatherization Assistance Program), the New Hampshire Weatherization Assistance Program (NHWAP) State Plan, NHWAP Policies and Procedures Manual (P&PM), and NHWAP Field Guide are all considered part of this contract by inclusion and shall be legally binding and enforceable documents under this contract.
+The Office of Strategic Initiatives (OSI) reserves the right to use any legal remedy at its disposal including, but not limited to, disallowance of costs, withholding of funds, suspension of agency personnel, disbarment of agency personnel, disbarment of agencies and/or subcontractors from present or future contracts, and such other legal remedies as determined to be appropriate by the New Hampshire Department of Justice in the enforcement of rules and regulations pertaining to the Weatherization Program. - 2.
 An audit shall be made at the end of the Contractor's fiscal year in accordance with 2 CFR 200, Subpart F Audit Requirements.
 This audit report shall include a schedule of revenues and expenditures by contract or grant number of all expenditures during the Contractor's fiscal year.
 The Contractor shall utilize a competitive bidding process to choose a qualified financial auditor at least every four years.

-The audit report shall include a schedule of prior year's questioned costs along with a response to the current status of the prior year's questioned costs.
-Copies of all management letters written as a result of the audit along with the audit report shall be forwarded to OSI within one month of the time of receipt by the Contractor accompanied by an action plan, if applicable, for each finding or questioned cost.
+The audit report shall include a schedule of the prior year's questioned costs along with a response regarding the current status of the prior year's questioned costs.
+Copies of all management letters written as a result of the audit along with the audit report shall be forwarded to OSI within one month of the time of receipt by the Contractor accompanied by an action, if applicable, for each finding or questioned cost.

-- 3. The following paragraph shall be added to paragraph 9 of the general provisions: - "9.4 All negotiated contracts (except those of \$5,000 or less) awarded by the Subgrantee shall allow OSI, DOE, the Comptroller General of the United States, or any duly authorized representatives, access to any books, documents, papers, and records of the Subgrantee or their subcontractors, which are directly pertinent to the Weatherization Assistance Program for the purpose of making audits, examinations, excerpts and transcription." - 4.
-In paragraph 10 of the general provisions, the following sentence shall be deleted: "The form, subject matter, content, and number of copies of the Termination Report shall be identical to those of any Final Report described in EXHIBIT A." - 5.
-The costs charged under this contract shall be determined as allowable under the cost principles detailed in 2 CFR 200 Subpart E Cost Principles. - 6.
-Program and financial records pertaining to this contract shall be retained by the Contractor for 3 (three) years from the date of submission of the final expenditure report or, for awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, as stated in 2 CFR 200.333 Retention Requirements for Records. - 7.
-Kirk Stone, Weatherization Program Manager of OSI, has been designated with the responsibility for overseeing this contract.
+- 3. The following paragraph shall be added to paragraph 9 of the general provisions: - "9.3 All negotiated contracts (except those of \$5,000 or less) awarded by OSI to the Contractor shall allow OSI, DOE, Health and Human Services, the Comptroller General of the United States, or any duly authorized representatives access to any books, documents, papers, and records of the Subgrantee or their subcontractors, which are directly pertinent to this contract for the purpose of making audits, examinations, excerpts, and transcriptions." - 4.
+The costs charged under this contract shall be determined as allowable under the cost principles detailed in 2 CFR 200 Subpart E Cost Principals. - 5.
+Program and financial records pertaining to this contract shall be retained by OSI and the Contractor for 3 (three) years from the date of submission of the final expenditure report or, for awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, as stated in 2 CFR 200.333 Retention Requirements for Records. - 6.
+CLOSE OUT OF CONTRACT.
+All final required reports and reimbursement requests shall be submitted to the State within forty-five (45) days of the completion date (Agreement Block 1.7).